 Figure 5: Pipette with carbon fiber.

 Figure 6: Representative patch-clamp recordings of electrically and optically paced/ inhibited CM.
 (A) Representative photocurrent at -74 mV using a light pulse of 300 ms, 4 mW/mm2.
 IP indicates the peak current.
 The insert shows a GtACR1-eGFP positive cell.
 (B) Representative AP recording at 0 pA using a current ramp of 10 ms, 0.6 nA to electrically pace the CM.
 (C) Representative AP recording at 0 pA using light pulses of 10 ms, 0.4 mW/mm2.
 (D) Top graph shows the overlay of the 10th AP of electrically (blue) and optically (green) activated CM.
-AP were aligned by the maximum change in membrane potential (dV/dt max).
-In the bottom graph is the difference of membrane potential between optically and electrically triggered AP shown (Eoptical – Eelectrical).
+AP were aligned by the maximum change in membrane potential (dV/dt max).Bottom graph shows the difference of membrane potential between optically and electrically triggered AP (Eoptical – Eelectrical).
 (E) Electrically triggered AP were inhibited under sustained light of 64 s, 4 mW/mm2.
 (F) AP are inhibited by higher current injections than 1.5 times the threshold (from 0.7 nA in steps of 0.1 nA to 2.2 nA) under sustained light.

 Figure 7: Representative data from carbon fiber recordings of optically and electrically paced/inhibited CM.
 (A) Display in the data acquisition software.
 Image (I) shows the measured CM with the window for calculating sarcomere length.
 Cell width is labelled in orange.
 (1) Range of relevant frequencies.
 (2) FFT power spectrum shows the frequency of the sarcomere spacing on the cell.
-The average sarcomere length is then calculated from peak frequency.
+The average sarcomere length is calculated from the peak frequency.
 (3) Sarcomere length tracking window.
 (4) Intensity trace.
 (5) The intensity trace multiplied by a Hamming window is the windowed intensity trace.
-Schema (II) shows the elliptical cross-section of the cell width in orange and thickness in dashed blue.
+Scheme (II) shows the elliptical cross-section of the cell.
+Width in orange and thickness in dashed blue.
 Image (III) shows the position of the carbon fibers with the respective detection boxes, left in red and right in green.
 (6) Intensity trace.
 (7) First derivative of intensity trace (see data acquisition software manual).
 (B) Representative trace of electrically elicited contractions.
 Panel (I) shows the sarcomere length shortening, panel (II) the distance between the two carbon fibers.
 (C) Representative trace of optically elicited contractions (525 nm, 0.25 Hz, 10 ms, 6 mW/mm2).
 Panel (I) shows the sarcomere length shortening, panel (II) the distance between the two carbon fibers.
 (D) Generated peak force from contraction 1 to 11 after a pause caused by inhibition of AP generation.
 (E) Representative trace of optical inhibition of contractions under sustained illumination (525 nm, 64 s, 6 mW/mm2).
 Panel (I) shows the sarcomere length shortening, panel (II) the length between the two carbon fibers.

-Supplemental Figure 1: Actual light intensity measurements with optical power meter.
-(A) Measurement of 10 ms light pulses at 4 mW mm-2.
+Supplemental Figure 1: Light intensity measurements with optical power meter.
+(A) Measurement of 10 ms light pulses at 4 mW/mm2.
 (B) Measurement of sustained illumination of 64 s at 4 mW/mm2.

-Supplemental Figure 2: Freshly isolated CM and their structural change in culture.
-(A) Action potential recording of a freshly isolated CM (APD20 of 1.11 ± 0.34 s, APD90 of 1.96 ± 0.32 s, n=7, N=2).
+Supplemental Figure 2: Properties of freshly isolated CM and their structural adaptation in culture.
+(A) AP recording of a freshly isolated CM (APD20 of 1.11 ± 0.34 s, APD90 of 1.96 ± 0.32 s, n=7, N=2).
 Mean resting membrane potential of -79.3 ± 0.8 mV (n=7, N=2).
 (B) Carbon fiber recording of an electrically paced freshly isolated CM.
 Mean peak force of 205 ± 78 µN/mm2 (n=7, N=2).
-(C) Confocal image of a freshly isolated CM (I); untransduced (II) and transduced (III) CM after 48 hours in culture.
+(C) Confocal images of a freshly isolated CM (I); untransduced (II) and transduced (III) CM after 48 hours in culture.

 Supplemental Material: MatLab script to determine APD and resting membrane potential.